gtmaskall/Springboard_FDS_example_capstone/full_proposal.md

 Technical Advisory Group (UKTAG) to conduct a review of the basin management plan for the Severn river basin as part of the six-year framework cycle.
 The work will review the planned investments in the context of tackling priority areas.

+* Are the currently planned measures still the most appropriate?
+* Do the planned measures omit any locations that require them?
+    * This may feed into preliminary work planning measures for the next improvement cycle

 It will also investigate some novel approaches to monitoring and predicting water quality issues so preventative measures may be taken in a timely fashion.
-In a time of pressured budgets, a finer control of water quality parameters may allow some planned works to be delayed, or other ones, perhaps in more sensitive areas, be advanced.
+In a time of pressured budgets, a finer control of water quality may allow some planned works to be delayed, or other ones, perhaps in more sensitive areas, be advanced.
+Better modeling of the response of water quality to key parameters will help choose the most appropriate engineering solution for a given location.

 ## Key data resources